slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 "instanceid" provides the virtual machine identifier within the cloud being used.

+## WordPress

+The deployment of WordPress, a common blogging platform, is similar to the RStudio example.
+A single customized appliance is created using a few input parameters from the user.

+For WordPress however, we will use Puppet to install and configure the service.
+Puppet is a machine configuration and management system that allows a large number of services to be installed and configured through published Puppet modules.

+If you look in the deployment script for the "examples/tutorials/wordpress-appliance" module, you will find the
+following:

+    ss-display "Installing Puppet client"

+    apt-get install -y puppet-common
+    apt-get install -y rubygems
+    gem install puppet-module

+which installs the Puppet client.
+The Puppet tools can then be used to install the published module for WordPress:

+    ss-display "Installing WordPress manifest"
+    cd /etc/puppet/modules/
+    puppet module install jonhadfield/wordpress

+The next part of the script then retrieves the input parameters defined by the user for the administrator password, etc. and defined the Puppet configuration using those parameters.

+The `init.pp` executes a script that uses a `curl` command to perform the service initialization.

+The last part of the script, just invokes Puppet to do the actual installation and configuration:

+    ss-display "Installing WordPress"

+    puppet apply -v wp.pp

+    ss-display "Configuring WordPress"

+    puppet apply -v init.pp

+    ss-display "WordPress ready to go!"

+You can then visit the deployed server with a brower to see the WordPress interface.

+The RStudio example used simple bash scripts to configure the service, where for WordPress, Puppet was used.
+SlipStream™ remains agnostic towards the various service management toolkits; anything that can be launched from a script can be used to manage SlipStream™ images and deployments.

 ## Defining Systems

 While being able to customize individual machines is powerful, most